x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/mail-flow/transport-agents/manage-transport-agents.md

 Get-TransportAgent "Transport Rule Agent" | Format-List
 ```

-## Use the Shell to configure the priority of a transport agent
+## Use the Exchange Management Shell to configure the priority of a transport agent

 Transport agents with a priority closest to 0 process email messages first.
 However, the SMTP event in the transport pipeline where the transport agent is registered may cause a lower priority agent to act on the message before a higher priority agent.